-Gas prices vary by location.
-Filld offers competitive pricing based on gas stations in your area, so you know you’re getting a fair price.
-Delivery fees start at $2.99 and are based on your selected delivery window.
-Delivery fees vary based on the length of the delivery window, but typically range between $3 and $9.
+Filld offers pre-purchase transparent gas pricing that varies by location.
+Pricing is per gallon and is calculated based on a local average fuel pricing model for your vehicle’s delivery area.
+Delivery fees can start at $2.99 and are based on your selected delivery window.
+Delivery fees vary based on the time and length of the delivery window, but typically range between $2.99 and $8.99.
+Additional vehicles can be as low as $0.99.

-Filld purchases top quality Unleaded 87 Regular and Unleaded 91 Premium fuel from the same providers gas stations source from.
+Filld purchases top quality Unleaded Regular and Unleaded Premium fuel directly from the same providers gas stations source from.
 Our fuel is also double-filtered so you know you’re getting the cleanest gas available.
-Unlike brick-and-mortar stations, our gas never sits in corroded underground tanks.
+Additionally, unlike brick-and-mortar stations, our gas never sits in old underground tanks – our tanks are new, DOT certified, aluminium and emptied daily.

-Download our free mobile app for iOS or Android, input some basic information about your vehicle, select a location and delivery window, request to be Filld, and we will deliver fuel to your vehicle.
-It’s as simple as that.
+Consumers can download our free mobile app for iOS or Android, input some basic information about your vehicle, select a location and delivery window, request to be Filld, and we will deliver fuel to your vehicle.

 There may be charge for cancellation if your delivery has already been routed, if we are unable to access your vehicle due to its placement, or if your gas flap is closed and we are unable to reach you for access.
 We will make reasonable attempts to contact you in these cases.
 If you need to cancel an order, we suggest doing so before the start of your delivery window.
-The cancellation fee is $5.
+The cancellation fee will match your delivery fee.

-Filld is Weights and Measures certified and uses the exact same pump and meter technology you’d find at a gas station, including an auto shutoff when your tank reaches its full capacity.
+Filld is Weights and Measures certified by the same certification process as your local gas station.
+Filld uses similar pump and meter technology you’d find at a gas station, including an auto shutoff when your tank reaches its full capacity.

-Just use any credit or debit card number to pay for your gas within the app.
-You can securely save your payment information on the app to avoid retyping your info for each order, making scheduling a delivery simple and convenient.
+Just use any credit or debit card number to pay for your gas.
+You can securely save your payment information to avoid retyping your info for each order, making scheduling a delivery simple and convenient.

-Gas prices vary by location.
-Filld offers competitive pricing based on gas stations in your area, so you know you’re getting a fair price.
-Delivery fees start at $2.99 and are based on your selected delivery window.
-Delivery fees vary based on the length of the delivery window, but are typically between $3 and $9.
+Filld offers transparent gas pricing that varies by location.
+Pricing is per gallon and is calculated based on a local average fuel pricing model for your vehicle’s delivery area.
+Delivery fees can start at $2.99 and are based on your selected delivery window.
+Delivery fees vary based on the time and length of the delivery window, but typically range between $2.99 and $8.99.
+Additional vehicles can be as low as $0.99.

-We’re glad you asked!
-That $50 is a pre-authorization—not an actual charge to your credit card.
-It allows us to check that everything is good with your payment method before we get to your car…instead of showing up and discovering, for instance, that your card has expired (which would mean that you won’t get filled AND you would owe the delivery fee).
-Once we successfully deliver your gas, the $50 pre-authorization disappears and is replaced by the actual cost of your fill.
+The Filld pre-authorization process is the same as your local gas station.
+The pre-authorization is not an actual charge to your credit card.
+It allows us to check that your payment method is authorized for use before we get to your car.
+Because we do not charge you for payment until the fuel delivery has been completed, this pre-authorization confirms the your card is active before we route to your location.
+Once we successfully deliver your gas, the pre-authorization disappears and is replaced by the actual cost of your fill.

 Absolutely.
 Filld’s delivery technicians are commercially licensed, HAZMAT-trained and TSA-cleared.
 Our DOT-certified trucks are equipped with 100-gallon aluminum tanks, spill containment kits, fire extinguishers, and Weights and Measures-certified meters.